university-bootcamp/coding-environment/windows-vagrant.md

 ## Step 2: Install four programs

-There are found programs you will need to install to setup your environment:  Sublime text, VirtualBox PuTTY and vagrant.
+There are four programs you will need to install to setup your environment: Sublime text, VirtualBox PuTTY and vagrant.

 ### Program 1 — Sublime Text Editor